Keto and low carb protein muffins are made with almond flour. The best thing about them is how wonderfully filling they are!

 You can also make the batter the night before, pour into the muffin pan, cover with cling wrap and refrigerate, then bake in the morning.

-Please be aware that protein muffins, especially high protein muffins such as these, cannot have the same texture as regular muffins.
+They are.
+However, keto protein muffins, especially high protein muffins such as these, cannot have the same texture as regular muffins.
 The protein powder affects both the flavor and the texture.
-Still, I think that for their kind, these protein muffins are excellent and as close as can be to regular almond flour muffins.
+Still, I think that for their kind, these low carb protein muffins are excellent and as close as can be to regular almond flour muffins.

 - 2 large eggs